Nebulas (NAS) Achieves Market Capitalization of $554,879.31

 - Belrium (BEL) traded flat against the dollar and now trades at $2.51 or 0.00009565 BTC.

-Nebulas (CRYPTO:NAS) uses the hashing algorithm.
-Its launch date was July 24th, 2017.
+NAS uses the hashing algorithm.
+It was first traded on July 24th, 2017.
 Nebulas’ total supply is 81,763,024 coins and its circulating supply is 65,393,205 coins.
 Nebulas’ official Twitter account is @nebulasio and its Facebook page is accessible here.
+The official website for Nebulas is nebulas.io.
 Nebulas’ official message board is medium.com/nebulasio.
-Nebulas’ official website is nebulas.io.
 The Reddit community for Nebulas is https://reddit.com/r/nebulas and the currency’s Github account can be viewed here.

 NAS is the native (utility) coin of Nebulas, viable for payment of transaction fees and the computing service charge.